danischaidhauer/testsAubay/README.md

-# Technical Exercise for Klx/ CACIB
+# Technical Exercise - Aubay

 This project aims to run automated tests on the Swag Labs website.